machinelistening/machinelistening.github.io/README.md

-# Machine Listening for Music and Sound Recogntion
+# Machine Listening for Music and Sound Analysis (MLMSA)